Prospects for Heavy WIMP Dark Matter with CTA: the Wino and Higgsino: Backgrounds in the GC region

 The inner few degrees of the GC are populated by numerous high-energy gamma-ray sources that shine over the GDE~\cite{Fermi-LAT:2019yla}.
 Given that the highest energies are our focus, we select the point-like sources from the third Fermi-LAT high-energy source list~\cite{TheFermi-LAT:2017pvy} in Galactic longitude and latitude between $\pm$5$^\circ$, and for which the best-fit energy spectrum is a simple power law shape, {\it i.e.} with no indication of energy cut-off or break.

 A disk of radius 0.25$^\circ$ centered at the nominal position of each selected source is used as a mask in order to avoid any modeling of the extrapolated spectral behaviour of these sources in the TeV energy range that could be detected given the CTA sensitivity.
 Above 10 GeV, the {\it Fermi}-LAT PSF is about 0.1$^\circ$, therefore no significant leakage is expected outside the masked regions.
-The CTA PSF is even smaller, thus the dominant source of leakage is expected to be the uncertainty in the source location from the {\it Fermi}-LAT.
+The CTA PSF is even smaller.
 Masking all the selected 3FHL sources in the overall ROI degrades the overall solid angle of the search region by less than 1\%.
+The dominant source of leakage is expected to be the uncertainty on the localization of the peak emission of faint and extended sources.